-Further guidance on the use of informal arrangements and the voluntary payments procedure is at AP4425 / TSEM7410.
+Further guidance on the use of informal arrangements is at TSEM7410.

 Early settlement: In-year return for the final period of administration

-In the vast majority of cases where the taxpayer died on or after 6 April 2003, any liability arising during the period of administration will be dealt with by way of the P254 Voluntary Payment Procedure (AP4425).
+In the vast majority of cases any liability arising during the period of administration will be dealt with by way of the Voluntary Payment Arrangements procedure.
 The question of providing early settlement will not arise in these informal payment cases.
 The following instructions will therefore only be relevant to

-- Processing offices where the death occurred before 6 April 2003 and SA returns have already been issued, or exceptional cases where the informal arrangement is refused or abused
+- Offices where the death occurred before 6 April 2003 and SA returns have already been issued, or exceptional cases where the informal arrangement is refused or abused

 In SA, the liability for the final period or year of administration will usually be established upon submission of the SA return issued at the end of the tax year.
 However, a request may be received during the year to settle the liability up to the date on which the period of administration is wound up, including any earlier year’s liability.

-The issue of an in-year return should be restricted only to those cases where early settlement is requested by the personal representative.
-A Short Tax Return (SA200) should not be issued in such cases.
-All other cases should be issued with the return at the end of the year in the normal way.
+The issue of an in-year Trust & Estate return for the administration period should be restricted only to those cases where early settlement is requested by the personal representative.
+All other cases should be issued with the return/notice to file at the end of the year in the normal way.